HEIA(Q) 2023 State Conference:

 Keynote speakers

-Concurrent speakers
+Concurrent presenters

 Matthew Arnold